 - We may not have identified all genes that contribute to the trait, and further, how these genes interact and affect each other

 Here’s the truth about genetics research: we’ve only just gotten started in the past decade.
-It’s a very new field, and there’s so much we still don’t know!
+It’s a very new field, dealing with very personal information, and there’s so much we still don’t know!
 For every single trait, there may be many SNPs in our DNA influencing it that have yet to be identified.
 The genome is so complex that this is a realistic possibility.

 So as we identify more and more SNPs, we can come up with a more and more accurate estimation of what your DNA truly predisposes you to.